Berupor/Python-Interview-Questions-2023/Queues.md

 ---
 #### Answer:
-Some common use cases for message queues include: Decoupling systems, load balancing, buffering, and rate limiting.
+Common use cases for message queues include:

+- Decoupling systems by allowing them to communicate asynchronously
+- Buffering and load leveling
+- Enabling the communication between microservices in a distributed system
+- Allowing for the reliable communication between systems with different performance characteristics
+- Facilitating the communication between event-driven systems
+- Enabling communication between processes, applications, and devices.
 ### 🔶 8.
 What are the benefits of using a message queue?

 ---